Arildb88/ReadmeTest/README.md

 ## Additional Notes
 **Migrations** <br>
-We have deletet our Migration folder due to a namechange in our DbContext file that resultet in an error with previous migrations.
-We tried to change the name locally in each file, but the error presisted and we decided to delete our files and start with a clean migration history.
+We have deleted our Migration folder due to a namechange in our DbContext file that resultet in an error with previous migrations.
+We tried to change the name locally in each file, but the error persisted and we decided to delete our files and start with a clean migration history.